 A Few Past Graduate Alumni

-(PhD 1976) is professor and associate chair of sociology, and adjunct professor of computer science at the University of Missouri-Columbia.
-He is founder and president of Idea Works, Inc. and has published several programs using intelligent computational strategies to conduct research and teaching in sociology, including Qualrus™ (a qualitative analysis program), Methodologist's Toolchest™, and Connections: Interactive Sociology™.
+(PhD 1976) is a professor and chair of sociology at the University of Missouri.
+He is the founder and president of Idea Works, Inc. and has published several programs using intelligent computational strategies to conduct research and teaching in sociology, including Qualrus™ (a qualitative analysis program), Methodologist's Toolchest™, and Connections: Interactive Sociology™.
 His specialty interests are in methodology, statistics, and computing.
 Dr. Brent co-authored computer applications in the social sciences with Ron Anderson (Temple University Press, 1990).

 Kathleen Theide Call